Request a Demo Blog

 Moderation helps users feel safe

 For platforms using an advertising revenue model, users are generating the content for the site.
 They join the platform specifically to read what others have posted and to post themselves.
 Without users, these sites would have virtually no content.
-While you might think that moderation turns potential users away, in the long run, it gives the majority of users a better experience.
+While you might think that image and video moderation turns potential users away, in the long run, it gives the majority of users a better experience.
 In the aforementioned study, for example, 80% of users wanted to see hate speech removed from platforms, 73% wanted to see videos of violent crimes removed, and 66% wanted to see depictions of sexual acts removed.

 Content moderation may force users with extreme and violent viewpoints off of platforms, but it helps maintain those who are more moderate.
 Researchers Yi Liu, T. Pinar Yildirim, and Z. John Zhang stated: